OpenBubbles/docs/docs/faq.md

 There may be various reasons why this is happening.
 But here are some reasons this could be happening and how to potentially fix them.
 Visit the discord for help.

+* Running clear identiy cache (Go to settings, troubleshooting) - This may help with sending messages.
 * Make sure iMessage/Facetime is disabled on your iPhone
 * You are deregistered - Check your registration status and renewal time in your profile settings and check your registration method and try again.
 * Advanced Data Protection is enabled - Disable this option